cjdbarlow/Part-One/coagulopathy_testing.md

 	Torsion on the pin is converted (by a transducer) into a TEG tracing.
 	* Cuvette rotates through 4°45′ in alternate directions
 	Each rotation takes 10s.
-	* Pin initially remains stationary as it rotates through the unclotted blood
+	* Pin initially remains stationary as it rotates through the un-clotted blood
 	This is represented by a straight line on the tracing.
 	* **As blood clots, cup rotation exerts torque on the pin**
 	* The stronger the blood clot, the greater the torque exerted on the pin